 Good to know:

-- You can get by pretty well with English: Germans rank ninth (out of 80 countries) in the global EF English Proficiency Index.
+- You can get by pretty well with English: Germans rank tenth (out of 100 countries) in the global EF English Proficiency Index.

 - Nonetheless, some knowledge of German is needed: the Goethe-Institut, Germany’s cultural institute with branches worldwide, offers professional German courses in almost 100 countries around the world, as well as in Germany itself.